sancovp/ewso/README.md

 <=><=><=><=><=><=><=><=><=><=><=><=><=><=><=><=><=><=><=><=><=><=><=><=>

-# All you have to do is copy and paste the above to an LLM to get started:
+# All you have to do is copy and paste the above to an LLM to get started

+# Example:
 https://platform.openai.com/playground/p/2xti7QyrQMWWc8OFaSqfr2Ij?model=gpt-4-turbo-preview&mode=chat